 About the MMA SMARTIES Business Impact Index

-The MMA SMARTIES Business Impact Index the (“Index”) ranks the marketing industry’s top agencies, brands, advertisers and tech enablers who are driving the most significant business impact around the globe through mobile campaigns.
+The MMA SMARTIES Business Impact Index the (“Index”) ranks the marketing industry’s top brands, agencies, holding companies and tech enablers who are driving the most significant business impact around the globe through modern marketing campaigns.
 A proprietary methodology developed in collaboration with WARC – the global authority on advertising and media effectiveness—is used to determine business impact.
-The methodology analyses the finalist and award-winning campaigns from the prior year’s SMARTIES Awards competitions that occurred across 8 countries, four regions and from the global competition.
+The methodology analyses the finalist and winning campaigns from the prior year’s SMARTIES Award competitions that occurred across 8 countries, four regions, as well as the SMARTIES X (global) competition.

 I. Eligibility for Inclusion

-For the 2019 MMA SMARTIES Business Impact Index, data from the SMARTIES Awards programs announced between April 2018 and December 2018 qualify.
+For the 2020 MMA SMARTIES Business Impact Index, data from the SMARTIES Award programs announced between September 2019 and February 2020 qualify.
 Only SMARTIES Awards finalists and winners that have met the approved judging criteria are eligible for inclusion in the Index.
 Click here to learn about how the SMARTIES Awards are judged.

 II.
 Campaign Scores: Awards Points